-The Old World ambiance of our Cellar and Cask Room sets the stage for our labor intensive protocols which focus on a less invasive use of gravity, minimizing the need for filtration.
-Our Award Wining wines are hand crafted with emphasis focused on making the highest quality wines possible.
+The Old World ambiance of the Cellar and Cask Room sets the stage for hte labor-intensive protocols which focus on a less invasive use of gravity, minimizing the need for filtration.
+The Award-Wining wines are handcrafted with emphasis focused on making the highest quality wines possible.

-On the winery’s main floor, the handsome Tasting Room and beautiful restaurant Le Vigne offer a place to unwind and enjoy New- and Old-World Italian dishes alongside a thoughtful wine list that includes selections from the United States as well as Italy.
+On the winery’s main floor, the handsome Tasting Room and beautiful restaurant Le Vigne offer a place to unwind and enjoy new and old-world Italian dishes alongside a thoughtful wine list that includes selections from the United States, as well as, Italy.
 On the lower levels, guests may observe the fine art of winemaking in our production facility that comprises more than 9500-square feet.
-In the fall of 2008, Montaluce will harvest its first grapes and our innovative gravity flow winery will be fully operational.
+In the fall of 2008, Montaluce will harvest its first grapes and our innovative gravity-flow winery will be fully operational.

-Come tour and taste from barrel with the winemaker, tour the vineyards with our vineyard manager, participate in Wine University, take a culinary class with our chef or simply sit back, relax and enjoy the wonderful world of wine and dining at Montaluce—the heart of North Georgia Wine Country.
+Come tour and taste from the barrel with the winemaker, tour the vineyards with our vineyard manager, participate in Wine University, take a culinary class with our chef or simply sit back, relax and enjoy the wonderful world of wine and dining at Montaluce—the heart of North Georgia Wine Country.

-Frogtown is a 57 acre wine estate located 17 miles from Long Mountain Lodge at the foot of the Appalachian Mountains equal distance between Dahlonega and Cleveland Georgia.
+Frogtown is a 57-acre wine estate located 17 miles from Long Mountain Lodge at the foot of the Appalachian Mountains equal distance between Dahlonega and Cleveland Georgia.
 Frogtown encompasses 28 acres of vineyards and a tri-level gravity flow winery specifically designed to produce the unique wines made from Frogtown grapes.

 In 1998, native Atlantans Craig and Cydney Kritzer founded Frogtown in a location carefully selected for quality wine grape production and outstanding mountain views, the Frogtown District of Lumpkin County, Georgia.
-After researching Frogtowns soil, diverse climates and terrain, Craig divided the land up into separate vineyards.
+After researching Frogtown’s soil, diverse climates, and terrain, Craig divided the land up into separate vineyards.
 He planted different wine grape varieties based on the characteristics of each vineyard site.
 Frogtown is now home to 28 acres of vineyards planted to 15 different wine grapes varieties, both red and white.

 Frogtown produces wines under the ‘Frogtown’ label and the ‘Thirteenth Colony’ label.

-The Kritzer family invites you to come and relax on our deck with a glass of our wine and enjoy the views overlooking our vineyards, lake and the North Georgia Mountains
+The Kritzer family invites you to come and relax on our deck with a glass of our wine and enjoy the views overlooking our vineyards, lake, and the North Georgia Mountains

 Cavender Creek Vineyards & Winery

-Cavender Creek Vineyards and Winery, a small family farm vineyard, located 10.7 miles from Long Mountain Lodge, got its start- with the volunteer help of family and friends- in 2007 with the planting of our two red grapes- Cabernet Sauvignon and Norton/Cynthiana- with first harvest in 2009.
+Cavender Creek Vineyards and Winery, a small farm vineyard, located 10.7 miles from Long Mountain Lodge, got its start- with the volunteer help of family and friends- in 2007 with the planting of our two red grapes- Cabernet Sauvignon and Norton/Cynthiana- with the first harvest in 2009.
 The third plot- Petit Manseng, a small white grape- was planted in 2008 and premiers its first vintage in the Spring of 2011.
-Cavender Creek Vineyards & Winery endeavors to produce hand-crafted wines that reflect the personal attention to detail and “pampering”- from planting to bottling– afforded by a small family vineyard.
+Cavender Creek Vineyards & Winery endeavors to produce hand-crafted wines that reflect the personal attention to detail and “pampering”- from planting to bottling– afforded by a small farm vineyard.

 Planned around an “old family farm” theme, Cavender Creek Vineyards & Winery features a c.1820 hand-hewn log cabin, disassembled and moved down from Tennessee.

 Several tasting rooms/shops are located around thd Dahlonega Square featuring Georgia wines.